 If there is joint custody

 If you have joint custody, and you disagree about custody, consent from both parents is required for the child to travel to or take up its residence in the Faroe Islands.
 However, the following exceptions apply:

 - The court has issued a judgment on residence in the Faroe Islands under the Danish Act on Parental Responsibility.

 If you do not have custody

 If you do not have custody, you are not allowed to bring your child from Denmark to the Faroe Islands without the other parent's consent.
 However, this does not apply to the extent otherwise stipulated in a contact decision or agreement.

 Travelling from the Faroe Islands to Denmark or abroad

 If your child is about to be abducted or is already abducted from the Faroe Islands to Denmark or abroad, you must contact the authorities in the Faroe Islands.

-Please find links to the relevant authorities in the link box at this page.
+Please find links to the relevant authorities in the link box.